 Permission must be obtained to enter the fourth year course in Pure Mathematics.
 Such permission is not likely to be granted unless the applicant has passed in Pure Mathematics III (Higher).
-This work should be supplemented by courses in Applied Mathematics or Theory of Statistics.
+If possible, this work should be supplemented by courses in Applied Mathematics or Theory of Statistics.